Developer3027/hero/readme.md

 [x] Be mindful or considered about style.

 ## Concept - Intercepted Transmission
 One of our deep space satellites has received a rogue transmission.
 It was grainy and a digital mess, but with the help of AI it is being pieced together.
-The transmission seems to come from a galaxy far far away and was picked up by star gazer as it rounded io, as it was in the dark, in orbit of Jupiter.
+The transmission seems to come from a galaxy far far away and was picked up by SWAPI as it rounded io, as it was in the dark, in orbit of Jupiter.

 From what we can gather, an alien species that looks very similar to humans are engaged in conflict.
 This transmission seems to focus on one particular pilot who likes to rap when engaging the enemy.